tdebatty/java-string-similarity/README.md

 Similar to Jaccard index, but this time the similarity is computed as 2 * |V1 inter V2| / (|V1| + |V2|).

 Distance is computed as 1 - cosine similarity.

+## Users
+* [StringSimilarity.NET](https://github.com/feature23/StringSimilarity.NET) a .NET port of java-string-similarity

+Use java-string-similarity in your project and want it to be mentioned here?
+Don't hesitate to drop me a line!